18F/hourofcode/index.md

 ## Bonus Round!

 Add your name to the site!
-Start by creating an account on [Github](https://github.com).
-Then check out the instructions [here](addyourname.html).
+Check out the instructions [here](addyourname.html).

 {% include coders.html %}